 - File system browser: Easily browse and open a single file, a whole project, or multiple projects in one window.

 - Multiple panes: Split your Atom interface into multiple panes to compare and edit code across files.

 - Find and replace: Find, preview, and replace text as you type in a file or across all your projects.

 Install Atom Text Editor

-Now download Atom text editor Debian package file from its official website and install on your system using following commands.
+Now download the Atom text editor Debian package file from its official website and install it on your system using the following commands.

 wget https://atom.io/download/deb -O atom.deb sudo dpkg -i atom.deb

 Now start Atom text editor using the following command or use the system menu launcher.

 I have already downloaded atom but when it come to installing it doesn’t based on some errors.”(Reading database … 351038 files and directories currently installed.)